conceptsandtraining/doil/README.md

 the mailserver in the background.
 These commands will not be required by ordinary users, so make sure to understand what you are doing.

+* `doil mail:change-password` changes the default password for roundcube
 * `doil mail:login` logs the user into the mail server
 * `doil mail:start` starts the mail server
 * `doil mail:stop` stops the mail server